wangyeee/IoTNode/README.md

 # IoTNode

-My IoT implememtation with STM32F0 and nRF24L01.
+My IoT implementation with STM32F0 and nRF24L01.

 ## Compile and run